tigerwill90/fox/README.md

 The router supports complex routing patterns, enforces clear priority rules, and performs strict validation to prevent misconfigurations.

 ## Disclaimer
-The current api is not yet stabilize.
+The current API is not yet stabilized.
 Breaking changes may occur before `v1.0.0` and will be noted on the release note.

 ## Features
 **Runtime updates:** Register, update and delete route handler safely at any time without impact on performance.